How to See & Control What Apps Use Location Data in Mac OS X

 - Open System Preferences from the Apple menu

 - Go to “Security & Privacy”, and then choose the “Privacy” tab

 - Select “Location Services” from the left side of the panel

 - Adjust location service allocations as desired here:

 - Check / Uncheck “Enable Location Services” to completely turn the feature on or off

 - Uncheck the box next to a specific app to deny that application Location Service data

 Apps that have requested location data within the past 24 hours will be shown with the familiar arrow icon alongside their name in this preference panel.
 This is another way of seeing what apps are trying to use location data, and also a way of determining recent attempts if you briefly noticed the menu bar icon flash and disappear to signify location usage.

 Even apps that have been rejected for using location services will appear in this list, which can be helpful in reversing location settings changes should you wish to allow or deny the app again in the future.

-Completely disabling location services is a possibility here (handled slightly different in prior versions of OS X), though for most users it’s best to leave the feature turned on and only selectively allowed on a per-app basis.
+Completely disabling location services is a possibility here (handled slightly different in prior versions of Mac OS X), though for most users it’s best to leave the feature turned on and only selectively allowed on a per-app basis.
 This allows for convenient features like maps, directions, traffic and road incidents, and location reminders, while still providing a layer of privacy and control that many users appreciate.